material-motion/material-motion/specifications/directors.md

 # MotionDirector specification

-This is the engineering specification for the Director abstract type.
+This is the engineering specification for the `MotionDirector` abstract type, or director for short.

-A Director is an object created for the purposes of describing motion.
+A director is an object created for the purposes of describing motion.

 Directors have little — if any — imperative code.
-Directors prefer to describe motion in terms of declarative Plans.
+Directors prefer to describe motion in terms of declarative plans.

 Printable tech tree/checklist: